safatanc/gsalt-core/README.md

-# GSalt Core - Payment Gateway & Digital Wallet System
+# GSALT Core - Payment Gateway & Digital Wallet System

-GSalt Core is Safatanc Group's payment gateway and digital wallet system that supports topup, transfer, payment, and voucher redemption with GSALT (Safatanc Global Loyalty Token) system.
+GSalt Core is Safatanc Group's payment gateway and digital wallet system that supports topup, transfer, payment, withdrawal, and voucher redemption with GSALT (Safatanc Global Loyalty Token) system.
 This system functions as a multi-currency payment gateway and digital wallet with automatic conversion to GSALT units.

 ## Table of Contents